tools-aoeur/redmine_editauthor/README.md

 ## Configuration

-#### Permissions
+### Permissions

 This plugin provides 2 permissions:

- * *Edit author* allows to edit author of existing issue.
+  * *Edit author*: allows to edit author of existing issue.
- * *Set original author* allows to set author when creating new issue.
+  * *Set original author*: allows to set author when creating new issue.

-Authorized users will be able to see author field and change its value in issue form.
+Authorized users will be able to see the "author" field and change its value in the issue edit form.

-#### Possible authors
+### Settings

+  * *Narrow authors to members*: Checkbox

 By default users with global permissions such as administrators will be listed even if they are not participants of the project.
 It is possible to narrow possible authors to project members in plugin settings.

 ## Requirements